chrismolli/dog-generator/README.md

 The results are discussed in detail in my report, which is available in both, [English](https://github.com/chrismolli/dog_generator/blob/master/report/report_neural_networks_english.pdf) and [Spanish](https://github.com/chrismolli/dog_generator/blob/master/report/memoria_redes_neuronales_espanol.pdf).
 In `Figure 3` you may see samples from the trained `DCGAN` model after training.
 Further training resulted in mode collapse of the model.

 <p align="center">
-  Figure 3: Samples from the obtained DCGAN model.
+  Figure 3: Samples from the obtained DCGAN model.<br>
   <img src="figures/dcgan_samples.png" width="500">
 </p>